mariellefoster/plots_and_projects/README.md

 ## Day modeler
 - Write out your goals, and approximate day plan.
 Let's you adjust as you go.
 Pretty colors
 - Compares your planned day with your actual day

+## Automata game
+- Writes rules for a "secret" automata, which is played through a window
+- You have a parallel window where you have to guess/code what the rules are, and then run your model to see how you did